automl/auto-sklearn/doc/faq.rst

     its own directory.
 If not provided by the user, *Auto-sklearn* requests a temporary directory from Python, which by default is located under ``/tmp`` and starts with ``autosklearn_tmp_`` followed by a random string.
-By default, this directory is deleted when the *Auto-sklearn* object is destroyed.
+By default, this directory is deleted when the *Auto-sklearn* object is finished fitting.
 If you want to keep these files you can pass the argument ``delete_tmp_folder_after_terminate=True`` to the *Auto-sklearn* object.

     The :class:`autosklearn.classification.AutoSklearnClassifier` and all other *auto-sklearn*